Skopje to Ohrid by Bus, Transfer or Car 2026

 Practical tips

-• Do not rely on trains.
-There is no passenger train to Ohrid.
+- Don’t rely on trains.
+There’s no passenger train to Ohrid.

 Once you arrive, keep the plan simple: base near the lake, walk the old town, and save any car time for the shore road, beaches and national park viewpoints.
 The transfer is only the first step; the reward is having Ohrid’s churches, lanes and water within easy reach.